 As we get older, excess fat around the eyes starts becoming more noticeable and causes undesired puffiness.
 Plus, volume shifts in the tear trough area, and anterior cheek can cause deep hollowing that increases shadowing, which further ages the eyes.
 How much someone squints can increase wrinkles, as can furrowing the brow.
 Genetics also plays a role when it comes to the severity of wrinkles and crow’s feet, droopiness, dark circles, and bags under the eyes.

-Eyelid surgery can quickly address all of your eye area concerns, and Dr. Roy provides a highly skilled, expert approach for these life-changing surgeries.
+Eyelid surgery can quickly address all of your eye area concerns, and double board certified Dr. Sudeep Roy provides a highly skilled, expert approach for these life-changing surgeries.
 How do you know which type of eyelid surgery is right for you?
 Discuss your needs and goals with Dr. Roy at your consultation, and learn more about how dramatic yet natural-looking this procedure can be.

 Aging of the upper eyelids often presents as excess skin over the eyelids (dermatochalasis) and generalized volume loss in the areas beneath the brows and upper eyelids, which uncovers bulging fat pads around the eye.
 Upper eyelid surgery (upper blepharoplasty) involves a conservative removal of excess skin over the upper eyelids, which creates more youthful eyelid show.
 Targeted fat removal can also be accomplished through the same incision.